pa11y/pa11y/README.md

   - `cli`: output test results in a human-readable format
   - `csv`: output test results as comma-separated values
-  - `tsv`: output test results as tab-separated values
-  - `html`: output test results as an HTML document
   - `json`: output test results as a JSON array

+The Pa11y team maintain some additional reporters which can be installed separately via `npm`:

+  - `html`: output test results in a self-contained HTML format (`npm install pa11y-reporter-html`)
-  - `markdown`: output test results as a Markdown document
+  - `tsv`: output test results as tab-separated values (`npm install pa11y-reporter-tsv`)

+(TODO actually publish the `html` and `tsv` reporters, so that the above isn't lying :grin:)

 You can also write and publish your own reporters.
 Pa11y looks for reporters in the core library, your `node_modules` folder (with a naming pattern), and the current working directory.
 The first reporter found will be loaded.
 So with this command: